A visual evoked potential test (VEP) measures electrical activity in the brain when a person is exposed to brief visual stimuli.

 Description of Test

 Wires will be attached to your scalp with tape.
 A patch will be placed over one eye.
 You will watch a screen with your other eye.
 The process is then repeated with the opposite eye covered.
+A machine will record your brain wave activity.

 The wires will be removed from your head.